LibraryCarpentry/lc-spreadsheets/_episodes/04-quality-control.md

    chosen a list of values then enter a comma-delimited list of allowable values in the `Source` box.

-Let's try this out by setting the plot column in our spreadsheet to only allow plot values that are integers between 1 and 24.
+We can't have half a person attending a workshop, so let's try this out by setting the `num_registered` column in our spreadsheet to only allow whole numbers between 1 and 100.

-1. Select the `plot_id` column
+1. Select the `num_registered` column
 2. On the `Data` tab select `Data Validation`
 3. In the `Allow` box select `Whole number`
-4. Set the minimum and maximum values to 1 and 24.
+4. Set the minimum and maximum values to 1 and 100.

 ![Image of Data Validation window for validating plot values](../fig/plot_validation.png)